-If you’re planning to travel to this beautiful Irish city, congrats, that’s a great choice!
-Next in line is the accommodation.
-You’re probably wondering what are the best places to stay in Dublin, right?
+If you’re planning to travel to the beautiful city of Dublin, congrats, that’s a great choice!
+You’re probably wondering where to stay in Dublin, right?

 - If you’re in a hurry…

-- 2. Temple Bar, Trinity and Grafton Street
+- 2. Temple Bar, Trinity & Grafton Street – best for nightlife

 If you’re in a hurry…